-As many as 1.8 million school children are at risk of hunger in the UK.
-Magic Breakfast’s charitable purpose is to alleviate child poverty through the provision of breakfasts to inner city schools.
-A recent partnership with the charity Family Action, resulted in a £26m contract to rapidly expand services from 500 to over 1100 schools.
+As many as 1.8 million school age children are at risk of hunger in the UK.
+Magic Breakfast’s charitable purpose is to alleviate child hunger and poverty as a barrier to education through the provision of healthy breakfasts to children across England and Scotland.
+Magic Breakfast had 480 partner schools when, in 2018, the charity won a £26m government contract, in partnership with the charity Family Action, to reach an additional 1,770 schools via the National School Breakfast Programme.
 Poised to grow to expand to other regions of the UK, and also to grow its advocacy to government on issues around family and child poverty, nutrition, education and health, Magic Breakfast was at a critical point in its development as a national charity when Oxford HR started to work with them, towards the end of 2018.

 At this time, Magic Breakfast required a new Chair to ensure the organisation was strategically and operationally equipped, that systems and processes were appropriate to their governance and grant requirements and able to support the recently appointed Chief Executive.
 Magic Breakfast’s founder, Carmel McConnell MBE FRSA, had equipped the charity with firm foundations from which to grow.
 The outgoing Chair’s background was in technology and business and her commitment and skill sets had ensured Magic Breakfast is digitally astute and benefits from a Board consisting of a range of individuals with skill sets across financial services, education and schools.
 Oxford HR established that what was required for this Chair position was a commercially minded individual, who had a strong grasp of charity governance and the experience and skills to help the charity grow efficiently.

 Oxford HR specifically targeted candidates who held cross-sector experience.
 We worked on a search encompassing sectors including financial, digital, technical, education, NDPBs and commercial and culminated in placing Joanne Thompson in this role.
-She is currently a UK Crown Representative at the Cabinet Office, a Trustee of the Winston Churchill Memorial Trust, and Chair of TLC Training, Lifeskills & Coaching Ltd. During her executive career she was a CEO of Penrillian, a divisional MD of Serco PLC and a board member of BT Europe.
+She is currently a UK Crown Representative at the Cabinet Office and a Trustee of the Winston Churchill Memorial Trust.
+During her executive career she was a CEO of Penrillian, a divisional MD of Serco PLC and a board member of BT Europe.

 Joanne was “attracted to both the simplicity of Magic Breakfast’s vision and to the opportunity to work with a charity that is able to make a real and practical difference, to the life chances of children who may be in difficult circumstances.”